-The tax rate is 15%.
+The tax rate is 15% with effect from 1 January 2013.

 Deductions and allowances

 There are no deductions or allowances that may be set against general income for normal tax purposes.
 See above for what deductions are available under each head of income.